 Harbor seals, like most other seal species, migrate southward every winter, returning to New England and Canada in the summer.
 On Long Island a large influx of these seals arrive in November and remain through mid- May, although some are thought to stay throughout the year.

-CRESLI has been monitoring harbor usage and site fidelity at a haulout site in Moriches Bay for 14 years.
-To date, we've had 18,226 harbor seal encounters in 336 trips.
-182 harbor seals are included in our Moriches Bay harbor seal catalog.
+CRESLI has been monitoring harbor usage and site fidelity at a haulout site in Moriches Bay for 17 years.
+Since 2006, we've had over 30,400 seal encounters in 496 trips (as of 3/31/22).
+226 harbor seals are included in our Moriches Bay harbor seal catalog.
 Many of those seals can be seen at https://drartiek-cresli.smugmug.com/Pinnipeds/Cupsogue-Identified-harbor.